JWST Parallel Observations

-Some capabilities to simultaneously use more than one science instrument in parallel will be available for Cycle 1 JWST proposing.
-Additional instrument combinations will become available in future cycles.
+Some capabilities to use more than one science instrument simultaneously (in parallel) will be available for JWST Cycle 1.
+Additional instrument combinations may be offered in future cycles.

 Coordinated parallel observations are planned as part of a primary program, and are intended to amplify or supplement the primary science proposed in a given proposal.
 That is, the primary and parallel observations are planned together in a single program to accomplish the science goals, and hence are under the purview of a given proposal PI and science team.

-In contrast, pure parallel observations are part of distinct, separate programs that use parallel observing slots derived from separate accepted proposals.
+Pure parallel observations are part of distinct, separate programs that use parallel observing slots derived from separate accepted proposals.
 Hence, pure parallel programs are separate proposals, have separate PIs and are selected independently from any primary programs they may be attached to.
-It is expected that many calibration observations will be accomplished by using pure parallel opportunities, but there will be some opportunities for pure parallel science observations as well.
+It is expected that many calibration observations will be accomplished by using pure parallel opportunities, but there will be other opportunities for pure parallel science observations to be attached as well.

 There are a number of subtleties related to each of these modes of operation.
 For example, pure parallel observations are not permitted to impact or change the primary observations to which they are attached (with one exception described below), whereas coordinated parallel observations can be tailored to accommodate both the primary and parallel data sets since they are specified within a given proposal.
 (For example, dither patterns that work well with both instruments can be selected.)
 These subtleties are described below.

-Only certain modes and combinations of instruments will be allowed for cycle 1 proposals.
-Additional combinations will be made available in future observing cycles.
+Only certain modes and combinations of instruments will be allowed for cycle 1 proposals (see below).
+Additional combinations may be made available in future observing cycles.

 Policies for the use of parallel observing with JWST